-A cord guard shall be provided at the power supply cord inlet opening of equipment which has a NON-DETACHABLE POWER SUPPLY CORD, and which is hand-held or intended to be moved while in operation.
+A cord guard shall be provided at the power supply cord inlet opening of equipment which has a NON-DETACHABLE POWER SUPPLY CORD, and which is HAND-HELD EQUIPMENT or is intended to be moved while in operation.
 Alternatively, the inlet or bushing shall be provided with a smoothly rounded bell-mouthed opening having a radius of curvature equal to at least 1,5 times the overall diameter of the cord with the largest cross-sectional area to be connected.